dpl10/herbariograph/assessor/README.md

 ### Unpressed specimen images

 This class includes images of dried unpressed biological specimens.
 These preserved samples are typically unmounted and represent reproductive or vegetative parts too bulky to be pressed.
+Specimens that include a mixture of pressed and unpressed materials are not included in this class.
 Other than drying, these specimens have not been modified from their natural state.

 <!-- sample images -->